QbaSekowski/spring-book-app/README.md

 ## Final thoughts

-This is my first big java project, I encountered a few difficulties while working on it.
-Some of which I was able to deal with fairly quickly, but some of which were more difficult.
-Solving the most difficult problems was what satisfied me the most.
-The issues I encountered allowed me to develop the ability to effectively search for solutions, using the information in the available documentation.
-Thanks to the knowledge I gained, I know that the future obstacles in my path I will be able to overcome quicker.
+This was my first major Java project, and I faced several challenges along the way.
+While I managed to resolve some issues quickly, others proved to be more complex.
+The satisfaction of overcoming the toughest problems was particularly rewarding.
+These challenges enhanced my ability to efficiently search for solutions using available documentation.
+With the knowledge I've gained, I am confident that I will be able to tackle future obstacles more swiftly.